The National Herbarium | What is a Herbarium? | Type Specimens | Acquisition Policies | How to Collect Plants | National Virtual Herbarium

 The first herbarium collection at the RBG was obtained in the spring of 2006 during a plant survey conducted by Professor Dawud Al-Eisawi of the University of Jordan in March, April and May.

 In early 2009, a herbarium storage unit in compliance with the minimal required specifications was prepared at the RBG with funding from the Medicinal Plant Project sponsored by the World Bank through the National Center for Agricultural Research and Extension.
 Storage cabinets and other basic equipment were obtained.
-In the same year, a spring vegetation survey at the RBG’s main site in Tell Ar-Rumman was conducted and more herbarium specimens were collected.
+In the same year, a spring vegetation survey at the RBG’s main site in Tal Al-Rumman was conducted and more herbarium specimens were collected.

 In July and August 2010, funding from the Agence française de développement (AFD) allowed further improvements to the herbarium, including maintenance of the storage unit and preparation of a drying and decontamination unit with all necessary equipment.

 In the spring of 2011, 300 to 400 more herbarium specimens were collected in the Garden and added to the RBG collection.